A Brief History

 Lest We Forget

 This year our theme is, “LEST WE FORGET”...from the witness of our veterans whose sacrifices we honor.
 This year, the ravage of hurricane Harvey prompts our long term commitment to those who are still recovering and re-building.
 Recovery, whether from illness or weather disaster, is a long range effort.
 Perseverance maintains our commitments to minister to the sick or re-build with disaster survivors.
 This year, we are aware that Liberia (My Heart’s Appeal) is recovering form 15 years of civil war and 2 years of the Ebola outbreak.
 School was closed and schooling postponed.
-In Texas, Helping Hands, Kendleton Farms, Ft.
-Bend Hope and UMCOR have all been engaged in a number of activities of re-storing and re-building.
+In Texas, Just Do It Now, Rise Against Hunger and UMCOR have all been engaged in a number of activities of restoring and re-building.

 “LEST WE FORGET...” is as good a reminder of our calling to be in ministry as it is of the sacrifices of our veterans.
 Together with the survivors, let us re-dedicate ourselves to the tasks of recovery that lay before us in these missions.

-Now, in retirement in Richmond, TX, Dr. Richardson is expanding the Thanksgiving Ingathering, a multi-missional event, to the Southwest District of the Texas Annual Conference.
-On November 18th, the Ingathering will be held on the campus of Faith United Methodist Church in Richmond, TX.
+Now, the Thanksgiving Ingathering, a multi-missional event, is expanding into the Southwest District of the Texas Annual Conference.
+On November 2nd, the Ingathering will be held at Columbia United Methodist Church in Columbia, TX.

 Inquiries have been received to establish an Ingathering site in annual conferences in Southern Illinois, Baltimore and San Francisco.
 For more information, visit the Ingathering website.